Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

-## Type class instance rules
+## Extension resolution order

 Classical interfaces only permit their implementation at the site of a type definition.
-Type classes typically relax this rule and allow implementations outside of the type definition.
+Compiler extension resolution pattern typically relax this rule and **allow extension evidences be declared outside of the type definition**.
 When relaxing this rule it is important to preserve the coherency we take for granted with classical interfaces.

-For those reasons type class instances must be declared in one of these places:
+For those reasons constraint interfaces must be declared in one of the following places (in strict resolution order):

-1. In the companion object of the type class (interface-side implementation).
+1. Scope of the caller function.
-2. In the companion object of the type implementing the type class (type-side implementation).
+2. Companion object for the target type (User).
+3. Companion object for the constraint interface we're looking for (Repository).
-3. In a subpackage of the package where the type class is defined.
+4. Subpackages of the package where the target type (User) to resolve is defined.
-4. In a subpackage of the package where the type implementing the type class is defined.
+5. Subpackages of the package where the constraint interface (Repository) is defined.

-All other instances are orphan instances and are not allowed.
+All other instances are considered orphan instances and are not allowed.
 See [Appendix A](#Appendix-A) for a modification to this proposal that allows for orphan instances.

-Additionally, a type class instance must not conflict with any other pre-existing type class instances; for the purposes of checking this we use the normal resolution rules.
+Additionally, a constraint extension must not conflict with any other pre-existing extension for the same constraint interface; for the purposes of checking this we use the normal resolution rules.
+That's what we refer as compiler "coherence".

 ### Interface-side implementations